The Side Effects of Antibiotics

 Research indicates that while topical antibiotics can kill bacteria in the lab, they do not do so in human skin.
 When used to treat acne, they do reduce the numbers of acne bacteria by a minuscule amount, but not significantly.

-According to a 2004 article in the journal Drugs, “Topical antibiotics have both anti-inflammatory and antibacterial mechanisms… Very little information is given in the literature concerning the [antimicrobial] effect of the topical antibiotics on P. acnes, and the published research suggests that both topical erythromycin and clindamycin have a moderate direct effect on P. acnes, not significantly reducing the number of surface and follicular bacteria… [This] means that topical antibiotics would act on inflammatory lesions by inhibiting inflammatory substances produced by P. acnes.”1
+According to a 2004 article in the journal Drugs, "Topical antibiotics have both anti-inflammatory and antibacterial mechanisms… Very little information is given in the literature concerning the [antimicrobial] effect of the topical antibiotics on C. acnes, and the published research suggests that both topical erythromycin and clindamycin have a moderate direct effect on C. acnes, not significantly reducing the number of surface and follicular bacteria… [This] means that topical antibiotics would act on inflammatory lesions by inhibiting inflammatory substances produced by C. acnes."1

 Oral antibiotics are usually prescribed for (1) severe acne, (2) acne that affects the trunk (chest and/or back), and/or (3) moderate acne that does not respond to topical treatments.
 Like topical antibiotics, they are also anti-inflammatory.
 However, unlike topical antibiotics, oral antibiotics do also kill bacteria to a significant degree.
 However, they do not completely clear acne: they only reduce the number of lesions.